MarcusYF/fan_home_page/content/publication/rethinking-incentives-in-recommender-systems-are-monotone-rewards-always-beneficial/index.md

   - Qifan Wang
   - Hongning Wang
   - Haifeng Xu
-publication: in submission
+publication: Neurips, 2023
-publication_short: in submission
+publication_short: Neurips, 2023
 abstract: "The past decade has witnessed the flourishing of a new profession as media content creators, who rely on revenue streams from online content recommendation platforms.
 The reward mechanism employed by these platforms